Skip to main content

 📐MSE

-• Full Name: Mean Squared Error.
+• Mean Squared Error.

-• Best For: Regression (predicting numbers).
+• Best for regression (predicting numbers).

 🎯CROSS-ENTROPY